-Another everyday activity that can be difficult for HS patients is sitting.
-Be it at work, in college, on the bus, in a car, on an airplane, out for dinner – prolonged sitting can be very uncomfortable and even painful for people with HS.
+Another everyday activity that can be difficult for people with HS is sitting.
+Be it at work, in college, on the bus, in a car, on an airplane, or out for dinner – prolonged sitting can be very uncomfortable and even painful for people with HS.

 9. It may not be just Hidradenitis Suppurativa

-Some HS patients also suffer from other inflammatory diseases such as Irritable Bowel Syndrome (IBS) or diabetes.
+Some HS patients also suffer from other inflammatory diseases such as Crohn’s Disease or diabetes.

 10. Shopping for occasion wear is hard